CliffordAnderson/teiDocs/README.md

 ###Installation

-Create a collection "/db/apps/teiDocs" at eXist and add "teiDocs.xqm" and "tei_all.xsd".
-You can invoke the function from eXide as follows
+Create a collection "/db/apps/teiDocs" at eXist and add "teiDocs.xqm" and "tei_all.xsd" to the collection.
+You can invoke the module from eXide with the following function:

 ```xquery
 xquery version "3.0";